TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.24.md

 ---

-Peradventure there are fifty righteous within the city: wilt thou consume and not spare the place for the fifty righteous that are therein?
+What if there are fifty righteous within the city?
+Will you consume and not spare the place for the fifty righteous who are in it?